 Sex is the major distinguishing factor between a friendship and an intimate relationship.
 When couples enjoy a deep connection along with a fulfilling sex life, they have established the foundation of a solid relationship that is built to withstand the test of time.

 The majority of the couples I work with have already seen multiple therapists.
 They are often frustrated, stuck and hopeless.
 Many of my couples have perpetual unresolved problems and have been doing battle with each other over the same issues for many years.
 My clients often tell me that there work with me feels different than previous therapy.
 There are several reasons, however fundamentally, I treat each couple as unique people and taylor my approach to meet their needs.
 In terms of style, I am a strength-based, solution focused couples counselor, with core beliefs and training that align with Positive Psychology.
 I find that for most couples, those methods simply feel better and more productive than other methods.
 I also believe couples are incredibly resilient and no matter how bad things may seem, there is always hope.

-From the very first session my goal is to help you improve your relationship.
-Toward that end we will focus on getting a process in place designed to help you reach your goals.
-Each week we are working to make things a little better.
-Every couple is unique, however many of my clients report feeling better after only one or two sessions.
-It is amazing what two loving people can accomplish when they set their hearts to it.
+From the very first session, my goal is to help you improve your relationship.
+Toward that end, we will focus on getting a process in place designed to help you reach your goals.
+Each week, we will work to make things a little better.
+Every couple is unique, yet many of my clients report feeling better after only one or two sessions.